Denver Gold: 1984 season recap

 After finishing the 1983 season making a small profit, the Gold went into the 1984 campaign with a bare-bones payroll.
 They did not sign any significant free agents or college draft picks and traded away two of their three starting linebackers during training camp.
 First they dealt RLB Kyle Whittingham (84 tackles, 3 fumble recoveries and 2 interceptions) in a package deal to New Jersey and then traded popular All-USFL LB Putt Choate, who had 178 tackles the previous year to the expansion San Antonio Gunslingers.

-With one of the league's lowest payrolls going into the 1984 season, the Gold shot out of the gate to a surprising 7–1 record and were tied atop the USFL along with the powerful Philadelphia Stars and Birmingham Stallions after 8 weeks.
+With one of the league’s lowest payrolls entering the 1984 season, the Gold began with a 7–1 record and were tied for first place in the USFL with the Philadelphia Stars and Birmingham Stallions after 8 weeks.

 However, the turning point of the season was a 20–18 loss at the Louisiana Superdome to the New Orleans Breakers on April 22.
 With starting QB Craig Penrose not dressed, the Gold dropped what would be the first of five consecutive losses.
 Their early success was attributed to an opportunistic offense and a bend-but-don't break defense that seemed to overcome their personnel issues at linebacker.

 During this time, Blanding put the Gold on the market.
 Unwilling to join his fellow owners in reckless spending, Blanding sold the team to auto dealer Doug Spedding for $10 million in April 1984.
 By some accounts, Blanding was the only USFL owner who got a net positive return on his investment.
 Spedding shared Blanding's frugal approach to running the team; if anything, he was even more cost-conscious than Blanding.
 He ran the Gold out of one of his dealerships.
 Despite being rather eccentric (according to Morton and Blanding, he was notorious for opening players' mail), years later many former Gold players praised Spedding for holding fast to the original USFL model.

 Over the second half of the season, Morton had a QB shuffle that saw him use four different starters in Penrose, Bob Gagliano, Fred Mortensen and rookie Ken Hobart at various points over the last nine games.
 The Gold went 2–7 down the stretch and finished out of the playoffs.
 Acquired from Jacksonville in May, Hobart made his first pro start on June 8, a two-point loss to eventual champion Philadelphia, decided by a late field goal.

 The offense ranked a respectable eleventh in passing and fourteenth in rushing among the eighteen USFL teams in 1984.
 Running back Harry Sydney was the main offensive weapon rushing for 961 yards and ten touchdowns to lead the Gold.
 Quarterback Craig Penrose tossed twelve TD's and was picked fourteen times over eleven starts in fourteen appearances.